Polycystic Ovary Syndrome (PCOS) & Fertility

 The circulating male hormones can include both testosterone and free testosterone (which is not bound to the protein that carries it around in the bloodstream).
 Dehydroepiandrosterone sulphate (DHEAS) is another male hormone precursor, and is the most commonly elevated male hormone in women with PCOS.
 However, it should be noted that symptoms of male hormone excess are more important than measuring blood levels alone.

 An ultrasound scan (often transvaginal) is typically performed to aid in the diagnosis of PCOS.
-Polycystic ovaries often contain many small follicles (12 or more) and the ovaries ovaries may also seem increased in size.
+Polycystic ovaries often contain many small follicles (12 or more) and the ovaries may also seem increased in size.

 By answering 7 simple questions, this tool is designed to given you an indication of whether there are any factors that might be affecting your chance of falling pregnant and whether you should consider seeking the advice of a fertility specialist for further assessment.
 Take the female fertility assessment >

-- How do we treat PCOS?
+How do we treat PCOS if you're hoping to conceive?

 - A change of diet and increased exercise alone could have a significant impact.
 Weight loss helps to balance hormones and restore regular periods in obese women